UtrechtUniversity/ia-webscraping/local_implementation/README.md

 ```bash
 python ia_harvest_urls.py -i links.txt
 ```
-This will read links to be queried from `links.txt` and retrieve the URL for the newest snapshot (if any are avaiulable) form the Internet Archive for each of the links in the file, and save the IA URLs to a JSON-file.
+This will read links to be queried from `links.txt` and retrieve the URL for the newest snapshot (if any are available) form the Internet Archive for each of the links in the file, and save the IA URLs to a JSON-file.

-Input file should have one link per line.
-Empty lines and invalid URLs will be skipped.
+The input should be a plain text file, with just one URL per line (if you use CSV, there should be just once colum, as the script will read each entire row as a single link).
+Each URL can be a full link (`https://www.uu.nl/organisatie/nieuws-agenda`), FQDN (`www.uu.nl`), or just top level domain (`uu.nl`), all either with or without the protocol specification (`http://`, `https://`); so basically everything you can open in a browser.
+Empty lines and invalid URLs will be skipped (you will be notified).

 All options:
 ```bash